- Location: Vpo chintpurni, teh Amb, Moien, Chintpurni, Himachal Pradesh 177110, India

 How to Reach

 - By Air: The Nearby Airport is at Gaggal in Dharmshala, which is in Kangra district.
-And it is 60 km away from Chintpurni.
+It is 60 km away from Chintpurni.

 - By Train: The nearby Railway Station is Ambandaura and it is 20 km away from the Chintpurni temple.

-- By Road: Delhi, Haryana, Punjab and Himachal State Transport run buses on the Delhi-Chandigarh-Chintpurni route.
-And Himachal Road Transport Corporation runs a daily Volvo coach service between Delhi and Chintpurni
+- By Road: Delhi, Haryana, Punjab, and Himachal State Transport run buses on the Delhi-Chandigarh-Chintpurni route.
+Himachal Road Transport Corporation runs a daily Volvo coach service between Delhi and Chintpurni

 |04:00 AM To 11:00 PM|